sukhmeenjot/Sukhmeenjot.github.io/_posts/2019-03-29-week7-Project2.md

 # Week 7
 ## [Update for week 7]({% post_url 2019-03-29-week7-Project2 %})
+I finished my project 2, It was Poster for car showroom opening.
+I already uploaded the tutorial for more details that how I created the poster.
+To Evaluate my progess with respect to intial goals, I would I like to say that I meet 99% my goals.
+This time lack with only 1% , because at the begining I choosed wrong software.
+Overall , this time project goes really well.
+In this project I almost meet my expectations, but as expectations for the project change over time

 Today is the last day of my Mini project.
 I am going to present in the class what I have done so far.
 To Evaluate my progess with respect to intial goals, I would I like to say that I meet 95% my goals.
 Only 5% of my goals is effected, because of time.
 To talk about expectations for the project change over time is like that,Intially I was thinking to create whole mockup